 The start of the second semester in college marks that time when colleges and universities start to require students to state their majors.
 As spring comes around, college students have completed a variety of classes, just enough for them to discover what appeals to them.
 However, narrowing them down to a single subject may seem like a very daunting decision.

 While the college major you choose will play an important role the types of jobs you apply for, you should try to keep in mind that these majors do not necessarily dictate what your future holds altogether.
 In addition to declaring your major, part-time jobs, internships, grad school decisions, and other resume-builders can have an impact on where you will go with your career choice.
 So to help you decide on what major you should take in college, here are some important things that you should consider.

-- 1Consider Your Family's Insights.There are times when you may find it hard to identify your own skills and strengths.
+- 1There are times when you may find it hard to identify your own skills and strengths.
 This is when the insights of your close friends and family are will help you tap into the things you are most passionate about.
-Take the advice of those close to you, but ultimately make the decision for yourself.Advertisement
+Take the advice of those close to you, but ultimately make the decision for yourself.Consider Your Family's Insights.Advertisement

 Stepping into College: Things to Know

 College is a time unlike any other in a person's life.
 Being a college student means you have gained your independence, you're in a new environment, and your future adult life is staring you right in your face.
 You have lots of choices to make, and you begin to realize you need to be responsible with your choices.
 When it comes to succeeding in college, there really is no secret recipe].

 Everybody has to do it a little differently, but those who succeed generally share certain characteristics.
 Here are some tips that will help you learn, succeed, and survive as a college student.